 Preserving the past in the present to prepare for the future!

-The 2018 Labrador Institute Field School took place in Upper Lake Melville, Labrador from July 2-August 3, 2018.
-Participants developed skills valuable in the humanties, sciences, and social sciences through the study of place and heritage.
+The 2020 Labrador Institute Field School will take place in North West River, Labrador from June 29-July 31, 2020.
+Participants will develop skills valuable in the humanities, sciences, and social sciences through the study of place and heritage.

-The Labrador Institute Research Station in North West River was the facility used for the field school.
+The Labrador Institute Research Station in North West River is the facility used for the field school.

 Instructor:Dr. Scott Neilsen

-Follow Archaeology in Sheshatshiu Facebook group for a recap of Summer 2017 and 2018!
+Follow the Archaeology in Sheshatshiu Facebook group for a recap of Summer 2017 and 2018!